-The Council is proposing a number of changes ('Main Modifications') to the submitted Local Plan (EB114) as a result of the examination hearing sessions, and updates to the evidence base to take account of the advice from the Inspector in her letter of 2 August 2019 (ED98).
-These changes need to be considered through the SA process to determine if they significantly affect the findings set out in the SA Report (EB204) submitted alongside the Local Plan Submission Version (2017).
+The Council is proposing a number of further changes ('Main Modifications') to the submitted Local Plan (EB114) as a result of the examination hearing sessions, updates to the evidence base to take account of the advice from the then Inspector in her letter of 2 August 2019 (ED98) and the advice provided by the newly appointed Inspector in his note to the Council of 16 June 2022 (ED141).
+These changes need to be considered through the SA process to determine if they significantly affect the findings set out in the SA Report (EB204) submitted alongside the Local Plan Submission Version (2017) and the SA Addendum June 2021 published in support of the proposed Main Modifications that were consulted on between July and September 2021.
+The reference to 'Main Modifications' in the remainder of this report relates to both the Main Modifications and the further Main Modifications.